kajalelohai/kajalelohai.github.io/content/About/_index.md

 ---

 My name is Kajal Negi Khabra.
-I am a professional Software Engineer.
-I am originally from Uttarakhand, India but have been living in Berlin,Germany since December, 2022🌎.
+I am a professional Software Engineer, originally from Uttarakhand, India but have been living in Berlin,Germany since December, 2022 🌎.

 I have completed many projects successfully with quality work in ReactJS, NodeJS, Typescript, Javascript.
 It has always been an amazing feeling after successfully completing the project.